FarhanShares/covid-19-vaccination/README.md

 If I had more time, here's what I would have done to take this project to the next level:

 - **Integrate Meilisearch**: For blazing fast search across users and vaccination centers, optimizing search functionality beyond the basic DB queries.

 - **Advanced Caching Strategies**: Go beyond basic caching by implementing distributed caches with Redis for large-scale deployment and session sharing.

 - **Queue Optimization**: Adjust queue worker settings and explore using RabbitMQ for improved job processing efficiency in high-traffic scenarios.

 -  **PostgreSQL**: I would have used PostgreSQL for its advantages in handling complex queries, better concurrency, and advanced indexing capabilities but opted for the default **Laravel Sail** setup with MySQL to streamline the development process.

-- **Query Optimization** I plan to look into further query optimizations to enhance performance
+- **Query Optimization** I plan to look into further query optimizations to enhance performance.

 - **Write Unit Tests**: Implement thorough unit and feature tests, ensuring code quality and robustness, especially for critical processes like user registration and appointment scheduling.

 - **Refactor for Scalability**: Further refactoring the codebase for microservices architecture, breaking out key features like notifications and scheduling for better scalability.